Administrative divisions of Serbia

-Serbia is divided into 29 districts by the government decree issued in 1992.
-The units of the territorial organization are: municipalities and cities and autonomous provinces, by the Law on Territorial Organization.
+There are two types of administrative divisions in Serbia: political (regional and local self-government - autonomous provinces and cities and municipalities) and administrative (administrative districts for decentralized services of the state and statistical regions for statistical purposes).

-Regions
+Political divisions

 Autonomous provinces

-The Constitution of Serbia recognizes two autonomous provinces, Vojvodina in the north, and the disputed territory of Kosovo and Metohija in the south, while the remaining area of Central Serbia never had its own regional authority.
-Following the Kosovo War, NATO-led peacekeepers entered Kosovo and Metohija, after the adoption of UNSC Resolution 1244.
-In 2008, Kosovo declared independence.
-The government of Serbia did not recognise the declaration, considering it illegal and illegitimate.
+The Constitution of Serbia recognizes two autonomous provinces (аутономне покрајине / autonomne pokrajine) Vojvodina in the north, and the disputed territory of Kosovo and Metohija in the south, while the remaining area of Central Serbia never had its own regional authority.

-The province of Vojvodina has its own assembly and government.
-It enjoys autonomy on certain matters, such as infrastructure, science, education and culture.
+The Autonomous Province of Vojvodina has its own assembly and government.
+It enjoys autonomy on certain matters, such as infrastructure, science, education, and culture.